Larbi3/Larbi3/README.md

 ### Hi, I'm Loreta 👋

-I am an aspiring IT Technician who is eager to transition into the Information Technology field with a focus on cybersecurity because of its challenging and constantly evolving nature.
+I am an aspiring IT Techician with a love for tech.
+Welcome to my page!

 Development Projects: